joaquinOnSoft/joaquinonsoft.github.io/_posts/2023-06-26-hello-world-with-exstream.md

 **Paper types** define the physical properties of the sheet or sheets of paper that correspond to the page (for example, the paper dimensions and paper color).

-Follow these steps to add a paper types:
+Follow these steps to add a paper type:

  - Click on `Design asset library` on the left-hand-side menu
  - Click on `Common` tab